69% of online shoppers who add products to their carts leave before completing their orders.

 - 19% on desktop.

-Not only does customer journey hijacking increase abandoned carts, but the intrusion of injected ads ruins the customer’s experience on your site.
-Shoppers often believe that the injected ads are a native part of the site itself.
+Not only does customer journey interruptions increase abandoned carts, but also ruin the customer’s experience on your site.

 There goes the hard work you put into fine-tuning your checkout UX.

-That’s why Namogoo developed it’s flagship product, Customer Hijacking Prevention.
-It has helped hundreds of the world’s top online retailers eliminate these injected ads from their customer journey, resulting in improved conversion rates, reduced cart abandonment, and more.
+That’s why Namogoo developed its flagship product, Customer Hijacking Prevention.
+It has helped hundreds of the world’s top online retailers eliminate these interruptions from their customer journey, resulting in improved conversion rates, reduced cart abandonment, and more.

 Read More: The State of Customer Journey Hijacking